lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 ## The schema we'll use

-Below is the schema that we'll use throughout this post:
+Below is the GraphQL schema that we'll use throughout this post:

 ```graphql
 type Query {